 Once you delve into the topic of pricing your crafts, you'll probably discover it's a bigger subject than you realized.
 It has a significant impact on your business, so it's worth investing some time learning as much as you can.

-How to Price Crafts and Things You Make to Sell is the other book I'd recommend on this topic.
-It is a thorough book that covers more traditional craft pricing strategies and scenarios.
+How to Price Crafts and Things You Make to Sell is a fabulous, thorough book for anyone who wants to learn about pricing crafts.

 Its strength lies in the depth it goes into in considering pricing issues connected to more traditional craft selling venues like juried shows, wholesaling, and selling online in a non-auction format.

 The book isn't just about pricing.
-It goes much deeper to show you how to make your business as profitable as possible.
-Here's my review.
+It goes much deeper to show you how to command higher prices for your handmade items and make your business as profitable as possible.

 Here's how to assess your own inventory management needs, and find the best solution to fit your specific situation.